jnoriega232/Secure-Cloud-Configuration/README.md

 4. Examine the topology to observe the presence of private endpoints for both the Key Vault and Storage Account.

-5. Access the "windows-vm" and verify the IP addresses assigned to your Key Vault and Storage Account instances.
+5. Please access the "windows-vm" and employ PowerShell to verify the assigned IP addresses for your Key Vault and Storage Account instances.

 5a.
 My keyvault address, ```akv-cyber-lab02.vault.azure.net```